M61ss/Linux/Kernel/Compile and install.md

-# How to compile the Linux kernel
+# Compile the Linux kernel

 Install whatever source code you want.